 1.2-trln-USD infrastructure law's effect on Biden's popularity remains uncertain

-U.S. President Joe Biden is seen at the White House in Washington D.C., the United States on Nov.
-8, 2021.
+U.S. President Joe Biden (C) participates in the signing ceremony of the Infrastructure Investment and Jobs Act on the South Lawn at the White House in Washington, D.C., the United States, on Nov.
+15, 2021.
 (Photo by Ting Shen/Xinhua)

+Christopher Galdieri, assistant professor at Saint Anselm College, tells Xinhua that "if the infrastructure bill creates jobs, boosts the economy, and makes people's lives better, and does so before next fall," it might help Biden and his administration.

 The whole package, which contains roughly 550 billion dollars in new funding, will provide for new investments in roads, bridges and railways around the country.